Native American language

 for the Thunder-Bird.

 The Cree have never lived in the Illinois area, but authors at that time did not always care much for historical

-'borrowed' the name from Black Hawk's autobiography, which was published three years before he wrote his story.
+may have 'borrowed' the name from Black Hawk's autobiography, which was published three years before he

 The Piasa: An Indian Tradition of Illinois: